SENIOR LECTURER, UNIVERSITY OF EAST LONDON, UK

 Support Don’t Punish is a global advocacy campaign calling for better drug policies that prioritise public health and human rights.
 The campaign aims to promote drug policy reform, and to change laws and policies which impede access to harm reduction interventions.
 The harms being caused by the war on drugs can no longer be ignored.
 To find out how to take part in this global movement, come and visit the photo booth at the conference or take a peek at supportdontpunish.org.

-Jennifer will be speaking about the ‘Support Don’t Punish Global Day of Action Report’.
+Jennifer spoke about the ‘Support Don’t Punish Global Day of Action Report’.